-Claude S. Fischer is Professor of Sociology at the University of California, Berkeley.
+Claude S. Fischer is Professor of the Graduate School in Sociology at the University of California, Berkeley.

 Fischer arrived at Berkeley in 1972 with degrees from UCLA and Harvard.
 Most of his early research focused on the social psychology of urban life—how and why rural and urban experiences differ—and on social networks, both interests coming together in three early books: The Urban Experience (1976, 1984); Networks and Places: Social Relations in the Urban Setting (1977), and To Dwell Among Friends: Personal Networks in Town and City (1982).
 His most recent research monograph, on social networks, was published in 2011: Still Connected: Family and Friends in America Since 1970.